paocela/f123dashboard/.github/instructions/project.instructions.md

 - Reference issues and breaking changes in the footer as needed.
 - See the `.github/COMMIT_CONVENTION.md` file for detailed examples and rules.

+## Genezio
+- in `server/` there is the genezio backend, which is used to connect to the database and other service like twitch.
+- in `client/` there is the genezio client, witch is the angular application.
+-
 ---

 These instructions are designed to help AI agents generate code that fits seamlessly into this Angular project.